 top of page

-This research project seeks to understand how knowledge about ecosystem succession and decolonizing design can influence our planting designs in urban settings, and how Landscape Architects can use that knowledge to prepare us to design urban landscapes that perform over time.
+This research project reports on how approaches to ecosystem succession and decolonizing design can influence our planting designs in urban settings, and how Landscape Architects can use that knowledge to prepare us to design urban landscapes that perform better over time.

 A collaboration between Prospect & Refuge Landscape Architects, Modern Formline Design, and Ron Hart Architecture.
-We are exploring how decolonization influences the design process, and how the new approach addresses social and environmental challenges such as local climate conditions and community health.
+We explored how decolonization influences the design process, and how this approach addresses social and environmental challenges such as local climate conditions and community health.

 Urban ecological restoration is a discipline that shares a knowledge base with landscape architecture.
 This project carefully studies the crossover between the design processes of landscape architecture and restoration ecology, intending to find where there can be increased sharing of ecological information that may be useful to the landscape design process.